champifyio/env/README.md

 @champify/env is a type-safe environment variable management tool for Node.js and TypeScript.

+It is not a replacement, but rather a complement to tools like [dotenv](https://www.npmjs.com/package/dotenv) that help you manage environment variables in your Node.js applications.
+See more on why below.

+## Why use @champify/env?

 * 🫥 Have you ever deployed code that broke production because an environment variable wasn't defined?
 * 😱 Is your codebase peppered with so many references to `process.env` that you couldn't even compile a list of all of the environment variables used in your project if you tried?
 * 🤔 Have you ever thought to yourself, "I really wish I could access environment variables with type-safety"? (of course you have)